cesmix-mit/MDP/README.md

     brew install enzyme

-Installing Enzyme will create two dynamic libaries LLVMEnzyme-<VERSION> and ClangEnzyme-<VERSION>.
-MDP will need the path to the Enzyme libarary ClangEnzyme-<VERSION> in order to compile the code.
+Installing Enzyme will create two dynamic libaries LLVMEnzyme and ClangEnzyme.
+MDP will need the path to the Enzyme libarary ClangEnzyme in order to compile the code.